Membership approves revised bylaws for 2022

 Section 5.
 Membership in RBIWGC is required in order to participate in weekly Sweeps and/or Special Tournaments.

 Section 6.
-Membership-renewal dues are payable annually by October 31st.
+Membership-renewal dues are payable to RBIWGC annually.

 Section 7.
 No eligible golfer shall be denied membership because of her race, creed, color, religion or sexual orientation.

 Section 8.
 The Board of Directors shall have the power to review all membership applications and elect to membership such persons as they deem advisable.
 After all dues and fees are paid, the new member may participate in all Club events for which she is eligible.

 To qualify for membership in the Rancho Bernardo Inn Women’s Golf Club, applicants must complete the following procedures:

 1. Fill out a membership application and submit it to the Membership Chair.

 2. Have a valid USGA index and GHIN (Golf Handicap and Information Network) number, or other generally accepted verification of handicap.
 Have an established handicap index in accordance with the World Handicap System (WHS).
 Maximum allowable handicap for new members at the Rancho Bernardo Inn (RBI) course is 39, which is equivalent to a 39.5 WHS GHIN index.

 3. Play one round of golf at RBI with a RBIWGC Board member or committee chair.
 The Membership Chair will then present the new member’s name to the Board for approval.
 Once approved, membership dues will be collected.